Statement

 I felt very sorry that such unique artworks were stuffed as relics in the museum, and I wanted to bring them into everyday life by breathing new life into them as jewelry.
 And, this desire naturally led to the production of Jiseung Jewelry, and I wanted to expand the Jiseung craft technique, which was mainly used for producing traditional crafts, into the area of jewelries and ornaments, breaking the existing stereotyped framework and suggesting a new way of expressing Hanji and Jiseung craft.

 My Jiseung jewelry is completed after a series of processes of making threads from Hanji and continuously connecting and weaving the paper.
 I rub the Hanji cut into thin, long pieces with my thumb and index finger to make a single string, and then twist two single strings to make a double string.
-I weave the shapes by intersecting the single string as the warp and the double string as the weft.
+I weave the shapes by intersecting the single string as the warp and the double string as the weft using only both hands, without any tools.
 Once the specific shape is formed, I coat it with thin glutinous rice paste 2-3 times to finish it.

 From the main material to the finishing material, the repetitive act of continuously connecting and weaving with materials from nature without cutting them immediately brings me into a calm and natural state.
 As if I have become one with nature...